rougeth/LQTAgridPy/README.md

 	--itp			  The command requires the path of a file with the '.itp' extension.
 	-c 				  The command requires three integers numbers to determine the array coordinates.
 	-d 				  The command requires three integers numbers to determine the array dimensions.
-	-a 				  The command requires a 'string', with reference to a chemical element (atom test)..
+	-a 				  The command requires a 'string', with reference to a chemical element (atom test).
+	-s 				  The command requires the float number to determine the step for navegation on matrix.